 A combination of high teaching standards and small class sizes ensure our girls get consistently good results in public examinations and positive value-added scores.

-- 87.5% of Cobham Hall students achieved at least 5 A* - C grades including the equivalent in the newly graded Mathematics and English.
+- 86% of Cobham Hall students achieved at least 5 A* - C grades including Mathematics and English.

 At Cobham Hall, all students have the opportunity to take lessons in Voice, Drama and Communication.
 These are designed to help develop self-confidence, voice projection, self-expression, general communication and theatrical skills.
 Girls who take these classes can go on to sit London Academy of Music and Dramatic Art (LAMDA) Performance or Communication examinations.